 Individuals who use the benefits of an LTCi partnership policy may not have to spend down as much of their assets to qualify for Medicaid.

 Based on the partnership qualifying criteria, many of the policies we sell in eligible states will automatically qualify for partnership protection.

-The LTCSelect Premier policy is currently certified as a qualified LTCi Partnership policy in 28 states: Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Iowa, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, New Jersey, North Dakota, Ohio, Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota (including Franchise), Tennessee, Texas, Virginia, Wisconsin and Wyoming.
+The LTCSelect Premier policy is currently certified as a qualified LTCi Partnership policy in 28 states: Alabama, Arizona, Arkansas, Colorado, Florida, Georgia, Idaho, Iowa, Kansas, Kentucky, Maine, Maryland, Minnesota, Missouri, Nebraska, New Jersey, North Dakota, Ohio (including Franchise), Oklahoma, Oregon, Rhode Island, South Carolina, South Dakota (including Franchise), Tennessee, Texas, Virginia, Wisconsin and Wyoming.
 Additional states will be added to this list in the future.

 Click on the "Talk to Us" button to contact a New York Life Agent for more information.
 You can also refer to your state's Medicaid or Department of Insurance website for details on Medicaid eligibility.

 Choosing New York Life Insurance to be Your Long-Term Care Insurance Carrier is a Good Idea